BinaryFly/Software-Engineering/Lecture 1 - Basic toolbox/Exercises/README.md

 Select the **False** sentence about a referentially-transparent function

-**A**: he result of the function might change depending on the point of the program it is invoked from
+**A**: The result of the function might change depending on the point of the program it is invoked from

 **B**: Its result only depends on the input arguments